michaeljfriedman/economy-simulator/README.md

 At the end of each month:

-- Companies rehire unemployed people if they can afford them, and pay their employees 1 month's income (similarly laying off employees if they can't afford the expenses).
-People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.
-Companies also receive stimulus if applicable.
+- Companies rehire unemployed people if they can afford them, and pay their employees 1 month's income.
+If they can't afford payroll, they pick random employees to lay off until they can.
+They also receive a stimulus if applicable.
+- People pick a new spending rate for the next month, and receive stimulus grants and/or unemployment benefits if applicable.

 ## Running a simulation